Skip to content

 Working with AJAX

-1. Triggering event: The user interacts with the web page (clicking a button, typing in a search field, keypress, page scroll, etc.).
+1. Triggering event: The user interacts with the page (clicking a button, typing in a search field, scrolling, etc.).

-2. AJAX request: JavaScript uses XMLHttpRequest or Fetch API to send an HTTP request to the server asynchronously.
+2. AJAX request: JavaScript sends an HTTP request to the server asynchronously using the Fetch API.

-3. Server processing: The server receives and processes the request, then sends back a response (typically JSON).
+3. Server processing: The server processes the request and sends back a response (typically JSON).

-4. Page update: JavaScript receives the response and updates the relevant part of the webpage via DOM manipulation.
+4. Page update: JavaScript receives the response and updates the relevant part of the page via DOM manipulation.

-2. JavaScript sends (sometimes as you type) the search term to the server via AJAX.
+2. JavaScript sends the search term to the server via AJAX.

-3. The server processes the search and returns results in JSON format.
+3. The server returns results in JSON format.

-4. JavaScript updates the page to display the search results.
+4. JavaScript updates the page to display the results — no reload needed.

 • Live search: Search suggestions that appear as you type.